 What documents are needed for concluding a trust agreement?

 The documents necessary for concluding a trust agreement differ depending on whether the settlor is an individual or a legal entity.
 Professional trustees usually require individuals acting as settlors to present the following documents: (1) passport; (2) personal ID or driver’s license; (3) address card (if not available, a public utility invoice should be presented); (4) declaration about the source of the funds; (5) Politically Exposed Person (PEP) declaration; (6) persons who can be linked to the United States must present W-forms.
-Legal entities acting as settlors may need to present a (1) certificate of good standing with apostille; (2) beneficial owner declaration; (3) PEP declaration; (4) declaration about the source of the funds; and (5) W-form.
+Legal entities acting as settlors may need to present a (1) certificate of good standing with an apostille; (2) beneficial owner declaration; (3) PEP declaration; (4) declaration about the source of the funds; and (5) W-form.

 What taxes apply to Hungarian Trusts?